g0pinath/k8s-core-infra/monitoring/readme.md

 *** How much traffic/logs does fluentbit generate?
 With 10 nodes and 500 pods, 150 MB per hour was generated ~ translates to 120 AUD per month approx(with scaling down nodes and pods during business hours.)

+OMS
+With 10 nodes and 500 pods, 260 MB per hour was generated ~ translates to 200 AUD per month approx(with scaling down nodes and pods during business hours.)